 Exness offers two types of crude oil contracts: UKOIL (Brent crude) and USOIL (WTI crude).
 Exness’s crude oil contracts are highly volatile, making them particularly popular among traders who aim to generate significant profits in a short period of time.

 At Exness, you can trade two types of crude oil contracts via CFDs (Contracts for Difference).
-Familiarize yourself with the characteristics of these highly volatile crude oil contracts to ensure a smooth trading experience.
+Please familiarize yourself with the characteristics of these highly volatile crude oil contracts to ensure a smooth trading experience.

 Exness crude oil is characterized by its tendency to form strong, sustained trends.
-When trends are strong, prices tend to move in a single direction over the long term despite short-term fluctuations, allowing traders to engage in short-term trading while aiming for medium- to long-term profits.
-Additionally, since Exness crude oil trading has no expiration date, you can hold positions for the long term without worrying about contract expirations.
+When trends are strong, prices tend to move in a single direction over the long term, even amid short-term fluctuations, allowing traders to engage in short-term trading while aiming for medium- to long-term profits.
+Additionally, since Exness crude oil trading has no expiration date, you can hold positions for the long term without worrying about contract expiration.

 At Exness, you can trade two types of crude oil contracts via CFDs (Contracts for Difference).
 In CFD trading, your profit or loss is determined by the difference between the opening and closing prices.
-You can take a long position during an uptrend and a short position during a downtrend, allowing you to capitalize on trading opportunities in both rising and falling markets.
+You can take a long position when prices are rising and a short position when they are falling, allowing you to capitalize on trading opportunities in both rising and falling markets.

-For example, when crude oil prices surge due to the release of economic indicators, you can profit by taking a long position.
-Conversely, when prices fall due to shifts in the balance between supply and demand, you can aim to profit by holding a short position.
-In this way, Exness’s CFD trading allows you to develop flexible strategies and trade in a way that maximizes the unique price fluctuations of the crude oil market.
+For example, when crude oil prices surge due to the release of economic indicators or other factors, you can profit by taking a long position.
+Conversely, when prices fall due to shifts in the balance between supply and demand, you can aim to profit by taking a short position.
+In this way, Exness’s CFD trading allows you to develop flexible strategies and trade in a way that maximizes the price fluctuations unique to the crude oil market.

 When trading crude oil on Exness, it is important to understand the characteristics of crude oil price movements.
 By understanding the best times to trade and the optimal timing, you can enjoy trading crude oil while minimizing risk.

 Trading in Exness crude oil contracts is generally available from early Monday morning through early Saturday morning.
-Within this period, trading volume is highest between 10:00 PM and 2:00 AM Japan Standard Time—the hours when London and New York trading sessions overlap, which are known for their high trading volume in the foreign exchange market.
-During this time, liquidity is high, which tends to result in tighter spreads, offering you the opportunity to trade under more favorable conditions.
-We encourage you to utilize short-term trading strategies to enjoy efficient crude oil trading.
+Within this timeframe, trading volume is highest between 10:00 PM and 2:00 AM Japan Standard Time—the period when London and New York trading sessions overlap, which are known for their high trading volumes.
+During these hours, liquidity is high, which tends to result in tighter spreads, offering you the opportunity to trade under more favorable conditions.
+We invite you to take advantage of short-term trading strategies to enjoy efficient crude oil trading.

-During periods of economic growth, demand for crude oil increases to meet the needs of industries such as energy, transportation, manufacturing, and pharmaceuticals; as demand outstrips supply, oil prices rise.
+During periods of economic growth, demand for crude oil rises to meet the needs of industries such as energy, transportation, manufacturing, and pharmaceuticals; as demand exceeds supply, oil prices rise.
 The development of the global economy is a critical factor in crude oil demand.
-When the global economy recovers, rising demand drives up crude oil prices; conversely, when the global economy slows down, demand decreases and crude oil prices fall.
+When the global economy recovers, increased demand drives up crude oil prices; conversely, when the global economy slows down, demand decreases and crude oil prices fall.

 Exness crude oil prices may be affected by production cut policies implemented by oil-producing countries.
 If demand for crude oil declines and a surplus of crude oil arises, this excess crude is typically stored in storage facilities.
 However, since crude oil storage capacity is limited, once facilities reach full capacity, concerns about an oversupply of crude oil may rise, potentially impacting market prices.

-As climate change becomes a global challenge, energy companies are accelerating the transition to alternative energy sources such as solar, wind, and hydroelectric power.
-The production of these new energy sources is increasing year by year, and as their share of the energy mix shifts, this could potentially affect both crude oil demand and prices.
+As climate change becomes a global issue, energy companies are accelerating the transition to alternative energy sources such as solar, wind, and hydroelectric power.
+The production of these new energy sources is increasing year by year, and shifts in their share of the energy mix could potentially affect both crude oil demand and prices.

 Exness offers two types of crude oil contracts: UKOIL (Brent crude) and USOIL (WTI crude).
 These contracts are available for trading on four account types, excluding the Standard Cent account; however, trading conditions vary depending on the account type.
 Please review the following trading conditions before trading crude oil with Exness.